 Genomics of Rare Disease

-Explore how cutting-edge genomic research translates into clinical care and informs our understanding of the biology of rare disease.
+Exploring how genomic research translates into clinical care and informs our understanding of the biology of rare disease

-This year’s programme will focus on the lessons learned from large-scale whole genome sequencing studies and discuss the new multiomic and single cell technologies that are having an impact on our understanding of rare diseases.
+This year’s meeting will focus on large-scale whole genome sequencing studies and discuss the intersection of polygenic and monogenic disorders and the impact on our understanding of rare diseases.
 There will also be the opportunity for bioinformaticians working in this area to showcase the innovative tools that they have developed.
 We will also include sessions on the legal and ethical issues around sharing patient data and explore the new therapeutic approaches to rare diseases.